A brief look at how TFSAs work.

-TSFA contribution limit is no longer indexed to inflation.
-Prior to 2015, annual limits varied by year.
+TSFA contribution room is indexed for inflation and annual limits vary by year.
 If you don’t contribute the full amount each year, you can carry forward the unused amounts, based on the contribution limits for each year.
 Here are the annual contribution limits for each year since 2009:

 You can put money in at any time, up to set limits.
 You can take money out at any time, without paying any tax.